ni-eminen/active-recall-notes-for-DS-studies/neural-network-architectures.md

 ## Modular NN

 ## Transformers
 The transformer model was introduced in Google Brain's paper "Attention is All You Need" in 2017.
 The transformer model is solely based on multi-head and self attention layers, where no recurrence is needed.
 The transfomer uses an encoder-decoder architecture.
-Transformers are significantly faster to train than their predecessors, that used attention in conjunction with convolution and recurrent layers.
+Transformers are significantly faster to train than their predecessors that used attention in conjunction with convolution and recurrent layers.
 Since the paper was released, transformers have been used for a wide range of problems from video and audio to text.

+## Residual connection
+A residual connection can make training deep neural networks easier.
+A residual connection avoids solving exploding and vanishing gradients, thus making it easier for the gradient descent to converge.